- Mara Kore – Chair

 Healthy wetlands provide fish and wildlife habitat, protect water quality, regulate water levels, help prevent erosion, and add recreational and scenic value.

-Filling, dredging, draining and construction are prohibited within 25 feet of a wetland.
+Filling, dredging, draining and construction are prohibited in or within 25 feet of a wetland.

 For property owners adjacent to or including a lake, pond, stream or marsh: